Sarvesh27Sharma/ReceipesApi/README.md

 ## Improvements
 * Add more unit and integration tests.
 Due to lack of time, all test cases are not covered/created.
 * Ideally a more robust solution perhaps elastic search could be used to provide search/filter capabilities.
+* Rest end point can be made asynchronous